Business Statistics

 Assessment methods and Criteria

-FOR NON-ATTENDING STUDENTS:
+FOR ATTENDING STUDENTS:

-The final grade will be a weighted average: exam (70%) + project work (30%).
+The final grade will be calculated as a weighted average of the exam (60%) and the project work (40%).